 <<< Unchanged sections omitted >>>

+6.5F.4 Transmit intermodulation

+The requirements for transmit intermodulation in sub-clause 6.5F.4 apply.

 <<< Unchanged sections omitted >>>

 7.1 General

 Unless otherwise stated the receiver characteristics are specified at the antenna connector(s) of the UE.
 For UE(s) with an integral antenna only, a reference antenna(s) with a gain of 0 dBi is assumed for each antenna port(s).
 UE with an integral antenna(s) may be taken into account by converting these power levels into field strength requirements, assuming a 0 dBi gain antenna.
 For UEs with more than one receiver antenna connector, identical interfering signals shall be applied to each receiver antenna port if more than one of these is used (diversity).